IBM/kubernetes-networking/README.md

 export KUBECONFIG=/home/gregd/.bluemix/plugins/container-service/clusters/myStandardCluster/kube-config-hou02-myStandardCluster.yml
 ```

-Copy the `export` statement and run it.
+Copy the `export` statement that you get and run it.
 This sets the `KUBECONFIG` environment variable to point to the kubectl config file.
 This will make your `kubectl` client work with your new Kubernetes cluster.
 You can verify that by entering a `kubectl` command.

 ```console